IRF Student Essay Competition

 3 Points – Essay adequately met the criteria

-In order to ensure the papers are all presented in the same format, we are requiring they be submitted using the sections outlined below.
-All papers should be submitted in English using Times New Roman (size 12) font with double spacing.
-The essays must be a minimum of 500 words and a maximum of 1,500 words and use the following format:
+All essays should be submitted in English using Times New Roman (size 12) font with double spacing.
+Essays must be a minimum of 1,500 words and a maximum of 2,000 words.
+Essays that do not follow the above-mentioned specifications, WILL NOT be considered.

 CATEGORIES AND RELATED TOPICS